EN Banner

 The Northern Lights

-April is the last month when Aurora borealis is visible in the sky because of the growing daylight and the coming midnight sun that will take over the night sky.
+April is the last month Aurora borealis can be visible in the sky because of the growing daylight and the coming midnight sun that will take over the night sky.
 Depending on the sun’s activity and cloud coverage, there is a chance to see the Northern Lights until the middle of April.

-But remember that seeing the Northern Lights in April is a rarity and all depends on the solar activity.
+But remember that seeing the Northern Lights in April is a rarity, depending on the solar activity.
 Do not make the Northern Lights your main reason for visiting Iceland during April.

 Ice cave exploration